Multiple choice: Structure

 Multiple choice items consist of a stem and several alternative answers.
 The stem is the opening—a problem to be solved, a question asked, or an incomplete statement to be completed.
 The options are the possible answers that the examinee can choose from, with the correct answer called the key and the incorrect answers called distractors.
 Only one answer may be keyed as correct.
 This contrasts with multiple response items in which more than one answer may be keyed as correct.

 Usually, a correct answer earns a set number of points toward the total mark, and an incorrect answer earns nothing.
 However, tests may also award partial credit for unanswered questions or penalize students for incorrect answers, to discourage guessing.
-For example, the SAT Subject tests remove a quarter point from the test taker's score for an incorrect answer.
+For example, the SAT Subject tests remove a quarter-point from the test taker's score for an incorrect answer.

 For advanced items, such as an applied knowledge item, the stem can consist of multiple parts.
 The stem can include extended or ancillary material such as a vignette, a case study, a graph, a table, or a detailed description which has multiple elements to it.
 Anything may be included as long as it is necessary to ensure the utmost validity and authenticity to the item.
 The stem ends with a lead-in question explaining how the respondent must answer.
 In a medical multiple choice items, a lead-in question may ask "What is the most likely diagnosis?" or "What pathogen is the most likely cause?" in reference to a case study that was previously presented.

 The items of a multiple choice test are often colloquially referred to as "questions," but this is a misnomer because many items are not phrased as questions.
 For example, they can be presented as incomplete statements, analogies, or mathematical equations.
 Thus, the more general term "item" is a more appropriate label.
 Items are stored in an item bank.

 Examples

-Ideally, the multiple choice question (MCQ) should be asked as a "stem", with plausible options, for example:
+Ideally, the multiple choice question should be asked as a "stem", with plausible options, for example:

 (The correct answers are B, C and A respectively.)

-A well written multiple-choice question avoids obviously wrong or implausible distractors (such as the American city of Detroit being included in the third example), so that the question makes sense when read with each of the distractors as well as with the correct answer.
+A well written multiple-choice question avoids obviously wrong or implausible distractors (such as the non-Indian city of Detroit being included in the third example), so that the question makes sense when read with each of the distractors as well as with the correct answer.

 A more difficult and well-written multiple choice question is as follows: